Soviet–Afghan War: Affairs with the USSR after the revolution

-Following the Herat uprising, the first major sign of anti-regime resistance, General Secretary Taraki contacted Alexei Kosygin, chairman of the USSR Council of Ministers, and asked for "practical and technical assistance with men and armament".
-Kosygin was unfavorable to the proposal on the basis of the negative political repercussions such an action would have for his country, and he rejected all further attempts by Taraki to solicit Soviet military aid in Afghanistan.
-Following Kosygin's rejection, Taraki requested aid from Leonid Brezhnev, the general secretary of the Communist Party of the Soviet Union and Soviet head of state, who warned Taraki that full Soviet intervention "would only play into the hands of our enemies – both yours and ours".
-Brezhnev also advised Taraki to ease up on the drastic social reforms and to seek broader support for his regime.
+Following the Herat uprising, the first major sign of anti-regime resistance, Taraki contacted Alexei Kosygin, chairman of the USSR Council of Ministers, and asked for "practical and technical assistance with men and armament".
+Kosygin rejected attempts by Taraki to solicit Soviet military aid in Afghanistan.
+Following Kosygin's rejection, Taraki requested aid from Leonid Brezhnev, who warned Taraki that full Soviet intervention "would only play into the hands of our enemies – both yours and ours".